Conservatorship of Wendland: Background

 In 1993, Robert Wendland became permanently physically and mentally disabled after being severely injured in an automobile accident.
 After spending 16 months in a coma, Robert Wendland emerged with severe cognitive impairment, being unable to "swallow, control his bowels or bladder, communicate verbally or nonverbally, or act volitionally," but he was able to react to simple commands with much repetitive coaching.
 Robert's wife and children also believed that he was unable to recognize them.

 Two years later, after being informed by Robert's physicians that Robert had no reasonable chance of improvement, his wife, Rose, and children requested that Robert's physicians to remove the feeding tube and allow Robert to die.
 According to Rose and Robert's brother, who had both spoken to Robert before his accident about living on life support or being kept alive through a feeding tube, Robert would not have wanted to live under those conditions.

 This decision was challenged by Robert's mother, Florence, who sued Rose in order to prevent the removal of the feeding tube from her son, and the lawsuit lasted for six years until the decision by the California Supreme Court in 2001.
 Rose Wendland claimed Robert was estranged from his mother, but that was not true.
-Robert maintained a relationship with her without Rose's knowledge, and she visited him regularly in the hospital long after Rose and their three children stopped visiting Robert altogather.
+Robert maintained a relationship with her without Rose's knowledge, and she visited him regularly in the hospital long after Rose and their three children stopped visiting Robert altogether.